theobald-software/theobald-software.github.io/content/_en/xtract-universal/introduction/installation-and-update.md

 Create a backup of the directory: `C:\Program Files\XtractUniversal\config` at regular intervals.

 A regular update of the software is crucial for stable performance, especially major changes and high ([H]) priority updates.
-Check the version history (https://kb.theobald-software.com/version-history) for updates.
+Check the [Version history](https://kb.theobald-software.com/version-history) for updates.
 A newer version can be installed over the older version.
 All settings and created objects are preserved.
 When migrating data and settings to another server, follow the instructions described in section [Backup and Migration](./backup-and-migration).